 Overview of Hierarchical Clustering Analysis

-Hierarchical Clustering analysis is an algorithm that is used to group the data points having the similar properties, these groups are termed as clusters, and as a result of hierarchical clustering we get a set of clusters where these clusters are different from each other.
+Hierarchical Clustering analysis is an algorithm used to group the data points with similar properties.
+These groups are termed as clusters.
+As a result of hierarchical clustering, we get a set of clusters where these clusters are different from each other.
 Clustering of this data into clusters is classified as Agglomerative Clustering( involving decomposition of cluster using bottom-up strategy ) and Divisive Clustering ( involving decomposition of cluster using top-down strategy )

 Hierarchical clustering will help in creating clusters in a proper order/hierarchy.
-Example: the most common everyday example we see is how we order our files and folders in our computer by proper hierarchy.
+For example the most common everyday example we see is how we order our files and folders in our computer by proper hierarchy.

 Types of Hierarchical Clustering